FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 13 hours.

-Um it uh it kind of, you know, obviously it's a movie, but it's based on true events.
+It kind of, you know, obviously it's a movie, but it's based on true events.

 Go check it out for sure.

-But they wouldn't let us prosecute, I think 16 of the 19 that I wanted.
+But they wouldn't let us prosecute, I think, 16 of the 19 that I wanted.

 They didn't want half this evidence declassified.

-And I was like, who are they?
+And I was like, who is they?

 Bam.